16673161214/glove-word2vec-pre-trained-txt-visualization/README.md

 * The result likes this:
 ![wow!](https://github.com/16673161214/glove-word2vec-pre-trained-txt-visualization/blob/master/glove_wordclusterupdate.jpg)
 ## Word2vec
-* The following code can classify 3 clusters of the vectors
+* How to use?
+Just modify the path of the txt.
 ```python
 #聚类
 from sklearn.cluster import KMeans